• Home

 • Baked Chocolate Donuts

-Reasons to Love these Donuts
+Reasons to Love these Baked Chocolate Donuts

-• Allergy Friendly- These donuts are gluten free, nut free, egg free and can easily be dairy free (vegan).
+• Allergy Friendly- These donuts are gluten free, nut free, egg free and can easily be dairy free (vegan)!

 • Soft & Fluffy- The donuts are super soft, decadent and delicious.

-• Triple Chocolate- The donuts have a chocolate base loaded with chocolate chips and a chocolate ganache.
+• Triple Chocolate- The donuts have a chocolate base loaded with chocolate chips and a chocolate ganache!

 • Chocolate Icing- Gives the donuts a lovely silkiness.

-• Easy to Make- The batter mixes up with a whisk!
+• Easy to Make- The batter mixes up with a whisk; no mixer is used at all!

 Ingredient Notes

-• Gluten Free Flour- If you also have nut allergies, make sure to use a brand that’s made in a nut free facility.
-I really love to use this one because it’s nut safe but it does contain dairy.
+• Gluten Free Flour- If you have nut allergies, use a brand that’s made in a nut free facility.
+I really love to use this gluten free flour because it’s free of the top 9 allergens.
+It also contains xanthan gum which really helps give baked goods their bounce and prevents them from falling apart.

 • White Vinegar- Used with the baking soda to help the donuts rise.